Introduction

 I had told Mrs. Appalachian Irishman that I wouldn't write the following.
 Sorry, dear!
 I changed my mind!

-On 5/27/2021, Thursday, I had returned home from working at the office.
-My wife had beaten me home from her job.
+On Thursday, 5/27/2021, I returned home from working at the office.
+My wife beat me home from her job.
 (Her last work day was 6/1/2021.
 She's on summer break now.
-Oh, I must add that summer started on 6/1/2021.
-It does not start on 6/20/2021.
-I know.
-I can prove it.)
+I must add that meteorological summer started on 6/1/2021.)
 The sun was out fully.
 I came in.
 My wife was in the kitchen.
 I said howdy.
-I noticed that the kitchen light was on, with blinds still closed.
-(I'd left them closed, before driving to work, about 7:30 AM, to keep the sun from coming in the south side windows.
+I noticed that the kitchen light was on, with the blinds still closed.
+(I'd left them closed, before driving to work, about 7:30 AM, to keep the sun from coming in through the south-side windows.
 The sun was on the other side of the house now).
-I open all south side window blinds.
+I open all the south-side window blinds.
 I turn off the kitchen light.
 I turn off a lamp in the living room.
 I wondered.
 I asked.
 Well, that was my mistake!
 I was just “deviling you a bit,” dear!

-On 6/2/2021, Tuesday, I was working at home.
+On Tuesday, 6/2/2021, I was working at home.
 My wife had her first day of summer vacation.
 She wanted to run an errand.
-She couldn't find the keys to our '08 Honda Civic that she drives.
-Earlier, about 7:45 AM, I had noticed them, on the passenger side windshield of the car, which was in the garage.
+She couldn't find the keys to our 2008 Honda Civic.
+Earlier, about 7:45 AM, I had noticed them on the passenger side windshield of the car, which was in the garage.
 (I'd been visiting with Molly, before work.)
-I had placed the keys, stealthily, in the microwave – knowing what would happen eventually.
-About 11 AM, while I'm working at home, my wife indicated her errand.
+Stealthily, I had placed the keys in the microwave, knowing what would eventually happen.
+At about 11 AM, while I'm working at home, my wife indicated her errand.
 She looked for the keys.
 She couldn't find them.
 She looked in the garage.
 No keys were on or inside the car.
 I took a break from work.
 What are you doing, dear?
 Trying to find your keys?
 Look in the microwave!
-Well, I got a smile on that joke!
-She decided not to rake me across the coals that time!
+Well, I got a smile on that one!
+She decided not to rake me across the coals!
 I was lucky!

 By the way, I love you, dear!
 If I didn't, I wouldn't “devil you” with my humor as much!
 Thanks for being the “long-suffering” Mrs. Appalachian Irishman.